Reduce incidence of substance abuse disorder

 - Since 2013 when the Colorado Consortium for Prescription Drug Abuse Prevention started, non-medical use of prescription opioids among those age 12 and older dropped from 5.1 percent in 2013 to 4.9 percent in 2014.
 Among 18-25 year olds, non-medical use dropped from 10.7 percent to 9.3 percent in 2014.*

-- Marijuana use among Colorado's youth is in line with national averages (21.2% of CO youth compared to 21.7% of national youth); however, due to increased access to marijuana by all Coloradans after legalization, and decreased perceptions of the substance as risky for youth use, many in Colorado are concerned that legalization of marijuana may lead to higher youth use in the future.
+- Marijuana use among Colorado's youth is in line with national averages (19.4% of CO youth compared to 19.8% of national youth in 2017); however, due to increased access to marijuana by all Coloradans after legalization, and decreased perceptions of the substance as risky for youth use, many in Colorado are concerned that legalization of marijuana may lead to higher youth use in the future.

 How do we measure success?

-- Prevent an increase in the percent of high school students who used marijuana one or more times during the past 30 days from the 2013 level of 19.70 percent to 18.70 in 2017.**
+- Maintain the percent of high school students who used marijuana one or more times during the past 30 days at or below the 2013 level of 19.70 percent.**

-*The National Survey on Drug Use and Health (NSDUH) changed the misuse question starting on the 2015 survey, making it impossible to compare the data on non-medical opioid use with previous surveys.
+*The National Survey on Drug Use and Health (NSDUH) changed the misuse question for the 2015 survey, making it impossible to compare the data on non-medical opioid use with previous surveys.
 The NSDUH did not release state-level data using the new question in 2015.
-Colorado will be able to compare 2015 and 2016 data about non-medical prescription drug misuse using when the 2016 survey is released in early 2018.
+As a result, the 2016 data will serve as the new baseline for this effort moving forward.
+Given the lack of data needed to identify whether misuse is declining, the change in prescription opioid overdoses was used as a proxy.
+As noted above, in 2017 deaths from prescription opioids reached an all time high.

-Source: CDPHE, National Survey on Drug Use and Health, Health Kids Survey Colorado.
+Source: CDPHE, National Survey on Drug Use and Health, Health Kids Colorado Survey.

 What actions are we taking?